solita/solita.github.com/_posts/2020-08-18-observations.md

 There are, of course, some gotchas with this, as well, otherwise, everybody would be doing this.
 First thing is that since you're testing in production, you probably do need to cut out that signal at some point.
 For example, if it's an order or purchase, you probably don't want to deal with money or real products as a result, every minute.
 If it's data, you don't want it to corrupt or twist the data you are collecting.
 If it's a failing IoT device, you don't want someone to rush to try to fix the invisible device.
 If you are measuring things, you don't want to twist the statistics with something that generates proportionally a lot of traffic.

 So the principle is: We want it to be as end-to-end as possible to cover as many layers the signal traverses as possible with that single metric.
-You want it to be as realistic as possible, so that it represents well the real signals.
+You want it to be as realistic as possible so that it represents well the real signals.
 But you need to code in some recognition so that systems understand this is a test event, in production, and can dance around it instead of including it.
 A nice trick is to use a unique namespace of client ids, some special headers, etc, any kind of metadata that lets anyone examine the request or signal, and be able to differentiate them.

 Another thing is that heartbeat requires maintenance when things around it change, but fortunately, once it's been done, this maintenance work often stays quite minimal.